-The revised BSC Section K3.1 will cover Directly Connected and Embedded BM Unit types (i.e. 'T' and 'E').
+The revised BSC Section K3.1 will cover Directly Connected and Embedded BM Unit types (i.e. 'T\' and 'E\').
 It is proposed that allowance for Suppliers to control Teleswitch Groups should be moved to BSC Section K3.3, which deals specifically with Supplier BM Units, of which Teleswitch Group BM Units are.
-The proposed draft legal text for BSC Section K3.3 states that criteria two (page 12) will not apply to Teleswitch Groups, which essentially emulates the final part of existing BSC Section K3.1.2 (b).
+The draft legal text for BSC Section K3.3 states that criteria two (page 12) will not apply to Teleswitch Groups, which essentially emulates the final part of existing BSC Section K3.1.2 (b).

-Proposed new configuration for BSC section K3.1.4
+New configuration for BSC section K3.1.4

-The P363/4 solution will introduce one new configuration to BSC section K3.1.410.
+P364 will introduce one new configuration to BSC section K3.1.48.